sociossports/restutils/README.md

 Note that the function returns a dict when multiple kwargs are requested, but only the kwarg value when a single kwarg is requested.

 ### Returning ISO dates ###
 Convert a datetime to an ISO 8601 date string.
-If the datetime is naive, it will apply the timezone in settings.TIME_ZONE.
-If no zone has been set, it defaults to UTC:
+If the datetime is naive, it will apply the timezone in settings.TIME_ZONE:

 ```
 #!python